-According to legend, Adelina fell into an underground tunnel while chasing her ball one day.
-And was never seen again!
-And that every five years, at the summer solstice, you can once again hear Adelina at play in the castle.
+According to the legend, Adelina fell into an underground tunnel while chasing her ball one day, never to be seen again!
+But every five years, at the summer solstice, you can once again hear Adelina at play in the castle.

 But I don’t believe it!
 People will believe anything, you know.
 Like thinking something was wrong with Adelina, just because she was different.

 I think her dream came true, and she flew away like a butterfly.
 Or perhaps another oft-told version is true, and she went off to live with the elves.

 But one thing is certain.
 The “Little Blue One” must have been too special for this world!